 - Force Majeure or Relief Events - keeping your PPP on track

 DAY Five: Contract Management to Ensure Long-term Success

 - Understanding where Disputes are most likely to arise

 - Understanding Dates, Deadlines and Contractual Formalities

 - Understanding and Avoiding the Risk of Wrongful Termination

 - Managing Contractual change Mechanisms, Variation and Renegotiation

-Certificate of Completion will be provided to delegates who attend and complete the course
+Certificate of Completion will be provided to the participants who attend and complete the training course.